softprops/envy-store/README.md

 ## 🤸 Usage

-> 👭 Consider this a cousin of [envy](https://github.com/softprops/envy) a crate for deserializing environment variables into typesafe structs.

 Envy store assumes you are using the AWS best practice of [storing related parameters under a prefixed hierarchy](https://aws.amazon.com/blogs/mt/organize-parameters-by-hierarchy-tags-or-amazon-cloudwatch-events-with-amazon-ec2-systems-manager-parameter-store/).
 This leads to better clarity on what application a set of parameters belong to as well as enables